November 24, 2010 by Stacy McDonald

 I was born with spina bifida, and because of complications from this, I spent my first 3 months alone in a hospital before being placed in foster care.

-In God’s providence, my birthfather’s mother, who was a Christian, worked as a volunteer at the hospital I was in, so, according to what I’ve been told, she checked on me regularly and made sure I had good care.
+In God’s providence, my birthfather’s mother, who was a Christian and worked as a volunteer at the hospital where I was born, checked on me regularly and made sure I had good care.
 This was the same hospital where my late grandfather, Dr. Michael DeBakey, worked as a cardiovascular surgeon.

-Finally, at 18 years old, after 2 years of refusing to sign over parental rights, she and her boyfriend (not my birthfather) approached her parents with the hope of marrying and getting me back from foster care.
-But my grandparents convinced her that it would be better to give me up and pursue nursing school.
+Finally, at 18 years old, after 2 years of refusing to sign over parental rights, she and her boyfriend (not my birth father) approached her parents with the hope of marrying and getting me back from foster care.
+But my grandparents convinced her that it would be better to give me up for adoption and pursue nursing school.
 She signed the papers and I was adopted a few months later.
-Three years later, my birthmother died in a tragic accident.
+Three years after that, my birth mother died in a tragic accident.

 My adoptive parents saw my picture posted on their church bulletin board.
 Catholic Charities was letting people know about children who needed a home.
 I was a “special needs” child…a toddler who had been born with a severe spinal deformity which would require years of surgeries and medical treatments.
 God laid it on the hearts of my adoptive parents, a couple who had recently experienced the tragic still birth of their first daughter, to adopt me.
 In their minds they weren’t sure if they’d ever have anymore children.
 Despite my looming medical bills, they chose to take me in and call me their own.